How to configure an .htaccess file on Web Hosting Classic

 .

-- Open your text editor and create a text file containing the following line:
+- Open your text editor and create a file with the following lines:

-- Upload your file using FTP, place it in the directory of your choice and rename it to
+- Upload the file using FTP, place it in the desired directory, and rename it to

 .htaccess